Contents

 7 | Selective Focus

 Depth of field is the nearest to the furthest part of an image in focus.
 A shallow depth of field will have a narrow area in focus, with the rest of the photo remaining blurry.
-There are three factors that affect depth of field, which are focal length, distance to subject and aperture.
+Three factors affect depth of field: focal length, distance to the subject, and aperture.

-So, you’ve got your scene, and now you can break it up by separating your subject from the background using selective focus to isolate your subject.
+So, you’ve got your scene, and now you can break it up by separating your subject from the background using selective focus.
 This gives your viewer nowhere else to look but the sliver of the subject you’ve chosen to be in focus.
 This technique is so desirable that manufacturers have developed a ‘depth effect’ to create a shallow depth of field on your smartphone.

 Remember when I said subjects exist and composition doesn’t until you frame up and take your picture?
 Well, this is where things get a bit more interesting because you need specific parts of your subject to help fulfil the following composition techniques.